 3. Air Conditioner Smells Musty

-Individuals who reach us regarding this problem often say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is often created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in areas where you turn on heating at night and during the morning before turning on cooling later on.
+People who call us about this issue usually mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also known as dirty sock syndrome, this smell is often caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Condensation can also make your home air conditioner smell bad.
+Dirty sock syndrome is most typical in locations where you turn on heating at night and during the morning before turning on cooling later in the day.

-The best way to prevent dirty sock syndrome is to frequently replace your air filter and schedule regular air conditioning maintenance with Luikart Heating & Cooling.
-We’ll keep the evaporator coil clean and the drainage system flowing, since excess water can also create nasty odors.
+The best way to prevent dirty sock syndrome is to frequently change your air filter and schedule yearly air conditioning maintenance with Luikart Heating & Cooling.
+We’ll keep the evaporator coil clean and the drainage system unclogged, since stagnant water can also create nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a pungent, vinegar-like odor, it might be the result of several issues, such as:
+If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it might be prompted by several problems, such as:

 • A clogged filter